bcreasy/bcreasy.github.io/pages/about.md

 As with most people with an engineering mindset, I am interested in science-type things.
 Biology, astronomy, and nutrition are the first to come to mind right now.
 While most of my computers are Apple-made, I have a very strong background with \*nix platforms and prefer to interact with all computers through command line; FreeBSD and Debian Linux power my servers.

 I am a cyclist.
 Cycling plays a significant role in my life and health and is what takes up a majority of my spare time.
-I track all of my ride data and post the logs to [Strava](http://www.strava.com).
-You'll find a feed of my most recent rides on the side panel of this site.
+I have a Category 4 road racing license and participate in most criterium and road races in and around Austin.

-When I'm not working or riding my bike, I like to watch films and television shows, listen to podcasts, read books, and use oxford commas.
+When I'm not riding my bike or working, I like to watch films and television shows, listen to podcasts, read books, and use oxford commas.